coolbutuseless/ransid/README.md

 `ransid` converts images to 256-colour ANSI text which can be displayed in the console.

+24bit ANSI is also available, but it is not supported by Rstudio console.

 Some great R packages for ANSI handling that eclipse what this humble package does: